 Brazilian bum lifts

-A procedure that’s been all over the headlines for the wrong reasons in 2018, the Brazilian bum lift has been cited by the British Association of Aesthetic Plastic Surgeons (BAAPS) as having the highest rate of death for any aesthetic procedure, with as many as one in 3,000 patients dying as a result of the surgery.
+A procedure that’s been all over the headlines for the wrong reasons in 2018, the Brazilian Bum Lift (BBL) has been cited by the British Association of Aesthetic Plastic Surgeons (BAAPS) as having the highest rate of death for any aesthetic procedure, with as many as one in 3,000 patients dying as a result of the surgery.

 The technique involves removing fat deposits from one part of the body and injecting this fat into the buttocks in order to augment their shape and overall appearance.
 It has become a highly fashionable procedure, with many Britons going abroad to receive treatment on the cheap, but it comes with considerable risks - if performed incorrectly, fat or fillers can enter one of the major blood vessels, resulting in a deadly pulmonary embolism.

-Such are the risks posed by the Brazilian butt lift that in October BAAPS called on all of its members to cease offering the procedure until more research can be conducted into its safety.
+Such are the risks posed by the BBL that in October BAAPS called on all of its members to cease offering the procedure until more research can be conducted into its safety.
 As such, anyone undergoing this type of surgery at present is very much doing so at their own risk.

 Tummy tucks have a reputation for being a relatively straightforward procedure, and are among the most common forms of cosmetic surgery among men and women.
 However, the technique involves a considerable amount of risk, of which many people may not be fully aware.